Hawkstone Park

-Hawkstone Park is a destination on the English Grand Tour and is a historic landscape park with pleasure grounds and gardens historically associated with Soulton Hall and Hawkstone Hall.
+Hawkstone Park is a historic landscape park in Shropshire, England, with pleasure grounds and gardens.

+It historically associated with Soulton Hall the Shropshire headquarters of Sir Rowland Hill ("Old Sir Rowland") publisher of the Geneva Bible, (d.1561) because these two estates were bought by him in 1556 from Sir Thomas Lodge(father of the writer Thomas Lodge, who penned the source book of Shakespeare's play As You Like It).
+For these reasons, the landscape is increasingly linked with the inspiration for that play.
+One of the reasons for the dominance of the landscape as an eighteenth century attraction is the Geneva Bible' enduring internal importance and is known in America as the Founders Bible, as well as being the Bible of Shakespeare, Donne and Milton.

+In the later 1600s, Hawkstone Hall was built as another headquarters of the legacy estates of "Old Sir Rowland".

-It is located north east of the small village of Weston-under-Redcastle, near to Wem, in Shropshire, England.
+The park, north east of the small village of Weston-under-Redcastle, near Wem. is listed Grade I in Historic England's Register of Parks and Gardens.
 It is known for its follies.

-Park
+Overview

 Today the park consists of 100 acre of follies and landscaped parkland grounds and rocky outcrops, based around the ruins of the medieval Red Castle.

 A climax in the development of the landscape is considered to be associated with the work of Richard Hill (1655–1727), also known as 'The Great Hill', circa 1707.
 The follies, estate and reputation were further enhanced by his nephew and heir Sir Rowland Hill, 1st Baronet Hill of Hawkstone (1705–1783) and then Sir Richard Hill, 2nd Baronet (1733–1808) during the 18th century.

 The park endured a century of neglect and decay until an ongoing programme of restoration was started in 1990, enabling it to be re-opened in 1993.
 It is now scheduled as Grade-1 listed on the National Register of Historic Parks and Gardens.
 It takes a 2.5-hour hiking tour to completely see each folly and their landscapes (a reasonable level of physical fitness and mobility is required and there are many steps, ascents and descents).
 At some times of the year, not all site trails are accessible.